Finnish famine of 1866–1868: Causes

 Parts of the country had suffered poor harvests in previous years, most notably in 1862.
 The summer of 1866 was extremely rainy, and staple crops failed widely: potatoes and root vegetables rotted in the fields, and conditions for sowing grain in the autumn were unfavourable.
 When stored food ran out, thousands took to the roads to beg.

 The following winter was hard, and spring was late.
-In Helsinki, the average temperature in May 1867 was +1.8 °C, about 8 C-change below the long-time average and by far the coldest May in the meteorological record of Helsinki since observations commenced in 1829.
+In Helsinki, the average temperature in May 1867 was +1.8 °C, about 6 C-change below the long-time average and by far the coldest May in the meteorological record of Helsinki since observations commenced in 1829.
 In many places, lakes and rivers remained frozen until June.

 After a promisingly warm midsummer, freezing temperatures in early September ravaged crops; as a result, the harvest was about half the average.
 By the autumn of 1867, people were dying by the thousands.

 Disease

-In addition to hunger, 1866–68 saw what was thought of at the time as typhus killing 270,000 people in the region.
+1866–68 saw what was thought of at the time as typhus killing 270,000 people in the region.
 Municipalities that were particularly badly hit were Eno, Ilomantsi, Pielisjärvi and Rautavaara in North Karelia, and Ostrobothnia, Satakunta and Häme.